ONLY 2 SPACES LEFT

 • Transfer from Maribor to Ljubljana airport

-• Modern coach from days 5-11 with all the tolls and parkings
+• Modern coach from days 5-11 (including all tolls and parking)

 Slovenia-postojnska-jama-Iztok-Medja.jpg

-Trip costs and fees: $4950.00 The tour cost is based on two persons sharing a double or twin-bedded room with shower, breakfasts and other meals, excursions listed in the itinerary, seminars, services of local and US guides, and all inter-island flights and boat trips.
+Trip costs and fees: TBA $ The tour cost is based on two persons sharing a double or twin-bedded room with shower, breakfast and other meals, excursions listed in the itinerary, seminars, services of local and US guides, and all inter-island flights and boat trips

-Not Included: RT international air, laundry, additional excursions, meals, tips.
+Not Included: Round-trip international airfare, laundry, additional excursions, meals and tips.

-Passport and Visa: A passport, valid six months from date of entry to Slovenia.
+Passport and Visa: A passport that is valid six months from arrival date in Slovenia.
 Visa is not required for citizens of the USA, Canada or the EU.
 No health requirements.

 Roommates: Single people may sign up for accommodations desired on a share basis and will be assigned a roommate as circumstances permit.
 If a roommate is unavailable, the participant will be notified of the adjusted price for a single supplement: TBA

-Deposit: A $500.00 deposit, check made out to Danu Enterprises and sent to Danu Enterprises PO Box 156 Capitola CA 95010, is required to make a booking.
-Deposit is fully refundable, minus $300.00 cancellation fee until July 17, 2024, when a $500 penalty fee will become attached to all cancellations received in writing.
+Deposit: A check for a $500 deposit (made out to Danu Enterprises and sent to Danu Enterprises: PO Box 156, Capitola, CA 95010) is required to make a booking.
+Deposit is fully refundable (minus a $300 cancellation fee) until July 17, 2027, when a $500 penalty fee will become attached to all cancellations received in writing.
 Once air tickets have been issued, cancellation fees will apply.
-Final payments are due July 17, 2024, after which all cancellations will be charged a 50% cancellation.
-There will be no refunds for cancellations made 2 weeks prior to departure.
+Final payments are due by July 17, 2027, after which all cancellations will be charged a 50% cancellation fee.
+There will be no refunds for cancellations made two weeks prior to departure.
 Changes in exchange rate may affect the tour price.
-Trip is limited to 14 people with a minimum of 6.
+The trip is limited to 14 people with a minimum of 6.

-Tour Organizer/ Leader: Judy Slattum is a professional tour organizer and Instructor who has been leading study tours since 1975.
-She has been the co-director of Danu Enterprises, educational travel since 1985.
-Assisted by local guides, guest lecturers, and informal visits with local citizens.
+Tour Organizer/ Leaders: Made Surya & Judy Slattum are co-directors of Danu Enterprises, offering educational travel since 1986.
+We will be assisted by local guides, guest lecturers, and informal visits with locals.

 ubald-trnkoczy.jpg